-Beetroot and cabbage are a match made in heaven (not my own discovery, unfortunately) and with a little vinegar and some seasoning (they love plenty of pepper especially) they make a wonderful flavour combination.
+Beetroot and cabbage make a delicious flavour combination (not my own discovery, unfortunately)!
+With a little vinegar and some seasoning (they love plenty of pepper especially) they taste fantastic.
 And this is pretty much all that goes into the filling.
 Do wear rubber gloves when handling the beetroot, or you’ll have purple fingers for 2 days!

 I’ve included photographs on how to fold the crepes, above – pictures are often better than words!